pedr0fontoura/fivem-voice/README.md

-# vRost
+# fivem-voice

-A FiveM voice chat script using Mumble's API
+Voice script for FiveM using the built in Mumble server

 ![Preview of the UI](https://i.imgur.com/7JNxvM3.png)